Life cycle of the project

 - Type of contract for the project.

-- The scale and complexity of the project.
+- The scale and complexity of the project and its web design.

 - The degree of innovativeness of the project results.